Faces on Faith: Well bless your heart

 But often, the phrase is used in a positive way to emphasize one’s gratitude or appreciation.
 A neighbor stops by to bring you a plate of homemade cookies and you say, “Well, bless your heart!
 These look delicious!
 Thank you so much!”
 At other times it can be used as a way of saying, “I feel for you, I empathize with you – I know you are dealing with something difficult and I hope you will experience healing and grace.”
 Which, basically, is what my mother meant that first time I heard her use it.

-Physician Rachel Remen relates the story told to her by one of her colleagues – an internist named Frank.
+Physician Rachel Remen relates the story told to her by one of her colleagues – an internist named Frank, which adds even more to the word blessing.
 One Monday he was scheduled to see one of his patients, 80-year-old Mrs. Gonzales.
 She was in the last stages of breast cancer and no more active treatment was available to her.
 But he saw her every week to monitor her pain.

 That day Frank met with her as usual, made the necessary adjustments in her medications, and then, before going on to the next patient, he paused to consider if there was anything else he might do for her.
 And seemingly out of nowhere came a thought: offer to pray with her.
 Frank was not a religious man.
 He hadn’t prayed with any regularity in years.
 The idea seemed a bit risky to him.
 But finally he decided to follow the inner prompting.